IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Introduction

 {{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources and associated suggested network behavior, which are describled in a MUD file hosted in its manufacture's server.
 By providing a MUD URL, the network manager can locate this MUD file.
 MUD URLs can come from a number of sources:

 * IDevID Extensions
 * DHCP option
 * LLDP TLV

-* {{-securehomegateway-mud}} proposes to scan them from QRcodes.
+* {{I-D.richardson-mud-qrcode}} proposes to scan them from QRcodes.

 The IDevID mechanism provides a URL that is asserted cryptographically by a manufacturer.
 However, it is difficult for manufacturers to update the IDevID of a device which is already in a box.